 The decision to see a therapist usually weighs heavily upon a couple before even picking up the phone to call me.
-Because of how much I respect this, more than ever, making sure we are a good “fit” is a must for me.
+Because of how much I respect this step to reach out for support, discerning if we are a good “fit” is a must for me.

 - If you’re ready to develop healthier skills and feelings in your relationship.